getyoti/yoti-dotnet-sdk/README.md

 ## Handling Users
 ```
-The ActivityDetails includes a unique identifier for the user, named RememberMeID.
-You can use this to identify users returning to your application, but if the user completes a share with a different application, Yoti will assign a different RememberMeID.
+The ActivityDetails includes a unique identifier for the user, named RememberMeId.
+You can use this to identify users returning to your application, but if the user completes a share with a different application, Yoti will assign a different RememberMeId.
-Applications registered to an organisation may also utilise an additional unique identifier named ParentRememberMeID.
+Applications registered to an organisation may also utilise an additional unique identifier named ParentRememberMeId.
 Use this to identify users returning to your organisation.
 It is consistent for a given user in all applications registered to a single organisation.

 Here is an example of how this works: